 What is a message?
 What is an issue?

-First let’s define what a message is and what is an issue.
+First, let’s define what a message is and what is an issue.
 For example, a campaign message is a thematic view of the campaign’s message, that is often more emotional than pure policy.
-While an issue is a policy position the campaign has on a certain problem.
+While an issue is a policy position the campaign has a certain problem.

 Emotional connection with a theme